pyccel/pyccel/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+If the code produced is incorrect, a clear and concise description of what you expected to happen.

 **Language**
 Please specify which language the python code is translated to (Fortran by default)